Notice Regarding Public Dissemination of User Project Information

 CNMS user projects are initially approved for a term of 12 months.
 PIs will be offered an opportunity to request one 12-month extension at the end of their original 12-month project period.
 Extension requests must be limited to the research objectives, technical approach, and level of CNMS time and resources that were originally approved for the peer-reviewed user proposal.
 PIs will receive an “Application for Extension” form approximately 4-6 weeks before the original expiration date for their project.
 The application is a 1-page form for listing in bullet style the milestones achieved, milestones pending, any significant obstacles, and publications or presentations (click here for sample form).
 Interested user PIs will be expected to return these forms promptly, within 2 weeks, and they will be reviewed internally at CNMS.
 Approval of an extension request is not automatic but is normally granted for projects that can show reasonable progress or have experienced delays due to factors outside of the PI’s control.
 A new user proposal and full peer review will be required to continue work after the 12-month extension.
 Below is the expected schedule for upcoming extension requests.
 Subsequent proposal cycles will follow a similar schedule.

-- PIs must submit a new, full proposal in the fall of 2020 in order to continue the work beyond January 2021
+- PIs must submit a new, full proposal in the spring of 2022 in order to continue the work beyond July 2022

 General Policies and Procedures for User Access to the DOE Nanoscale Science Research Centers